LennartPurucker/anonymous_github/README.md

-# Anonymous Github Instance for the AutoML Conference
+# Anonymous GitHub Instance for the AutoML Conference

-Anonymous Github is a system that helps anonymize Github repositories for double-anonymous paper submissions.
+Anonymous GitHub is a system that helps anonymize GitHub repositories for double-anonymous paper submissions.

-This repository contains the code for an instance of Anonymous Github hosted by and for the AutoML Conference (https://automl.cc/).
+This repository contains the code for an instance of Anonymous GitHub hosted by and for the AutoML Conference (https://automl.cc/).

-The official public instance of Anonymous Github is hosted at https://anonymous.4open.science/ maintained and developed by Thomas Durieux.
+The official public instance of Anonymous GitHub is hosted at https://anonymous.4open.science/ maintained and developed by Thomas Durieux.
 See the upstream repository (https://github.com/tdurieux/anonymous_github) for more details